 The Alexis de Tocqueville Society is dedicated to investigating the philosophical and moral origins of ordered liberty.
 It seeks to foster intellectual discourse on campus on topics of philosophy and political theory, in the tradition of other Socratic Clubs.

-Contact Morgan Conliffe for more information.
+Contact Morgan Conliffe for more information or fill out the form below.
 Dr. Mark Mitchell and Matthew Roberts are faculty sponsors.